 What is a Misdemeanor?

-As noted above, the Virginia Code categorizes most misdemeanors into one of the five major misdemeanor classes, depending on the severity of the crime.
+As noted above, the Virginia Code categorizes most misdemeanors into one of the four major misdemeanor classes, depending on the severity of the crime.

 While misdemeanors are not as serious as felonies, they’re still criminal charges that will show up on your criminal record.